espressif/esp-hosted/docs/sdio.md

 - Ensure equal trace lengths for all SDIO signals (CLK, CMD, DAT0, DAT1, DAT2, DAT3) as much as possible.
 This practice, known as length matching, is crucial for maintaining signal integrity and reducing timing skew, especially at higher frequencies.
 - If perfect length matching is not possible, prioritize matching the clock (CLK) trace length with the data lines.
 - Use controlled impedance traces for high-speed signals.
-- Place bypass capacitors close to the power pins of both the host and slave devices.
+- Place bypass capacitors close to the power pins of both the host and co-processor devices.
 - Consider using series termination resistors on the clock and data lines to reduce reflections.
 - For high-speed designs, use a 4-layer PCB with dedicated power and ground planes.

 ### 3.8 Advanced Considerations

 - Calculate the maximum allowed trace length based on your clock frequency and PCB material.
-- Consider the capacitive load on the SDIO bus, especially for longer traces or when using multiple slave devices.
+- Consider the capacitive load on the SDIO bus, especially for longer traces
 - For very high-speed designs, consider using differential signaling techniques.
 - Implement proper EMI/EMC design techniques to minimize electromagnetic interference.

-## 4. Hardware Setup
+## 4 Hardware Setup

-Setting up the hardware involves connecting the master and slave devices via the SDIO pins and ensuring all extra GPIO signals are properly connected.
+Setting up the hardware involves connecting the master and co-processor devices via the SDIO pins and ensuring all extra GPIO signals are properly connected.
 Below is the table of connections for the SDIO setup between a host ESP chipset and another ESP chipset as co-processor: